 According to the Bitglass’ Financial Breach Report, of all the breaches that occurred across industries, only six percent of those breaches happened within financial services organizations, but more than 60 percent of all leaked records were exposed by financial institutions.
 One reason for this, according to the Verizon Data Breach Investigations Report, is that the use of stolen credentials on banking applications is common in financial services.
 In fact, 72 percent of data breaches across the financial sector arise from web applications, privilege misuse, and miscellaneous errors.

 The rise of financial services technology (fintech), coupled with increased cyberthreats and cyberattacks across the industry, means these organizations must continue to pursue strategies and programs that protect sensitive financial information.
 One of the most effective ways to secure sensitive information is through strategic Identity Governance and Administration programs and solutions that offer an intelligent path to mitigating identity and access-related risks.
 IGA helps ensure financial organizations have increased visibility into the identities and access privileges of their users, so they can intelligently and consistently manage who has access to valuable financial data and systems.

 Just as important is protecting privileged accounts through Privileged Access Management (PAM) solutions.
 Because administrator accounts have elevated privileges that can access valuable financial data and execute applications or transactions—often with little or no tracking control—it can be very difficult to manage privileged accounts.
-PAM solutions centralize management of administrator profiles and ensure least privileged access is enforced to give users only the access they need.
+PAM solutions centralize management of administrator profiles and ensure least privilege access is enforced to give users only the access they need.